CSCI4100U/Lab05-06/README.md

 - Add an icon to the appBar that shows a `DataTable`, which generates a vertical bar chart of the grade data.
 The Y axis should be frequency, and the X axis should be the grade in ascending order.

-- Finally, add an icon to the appBar that enables a user to import a .csv file to populate the list of grades.
+- Add an icon to the appBar that enables a user to import a .csv file to populate the list of grades.
 The csv file should have 2 columns (sid, grade) and append all new grades to the existing list of grades.

+- Add one more feature of your choice other than those listed here.